BirdseyeSoftware/buster-cljs.docs/articles/travis_ci.md

         "scripts": { "test": "buster-test -e node && buster-test -e browser" }
     }

-With this files you will be able to install buster using `npm install`, and to run your testsuite using `npm test`.
+You can now install buster using `npm install`, and to run your testsuite using `npm test`.

 __Important:__ you need to follow the instructions on how to [setup buster.js configuration file]({{site.baseurl}}/articles/getting_started.html#setup_cljsbuild_and_busterjs), otherwise the test suite won't be executed correctly with busterjs.

-In case you don't want your Clojurescript library to support nodejs, you may remove the `buster-test -e node` bit on the code above.
+In case you don't want your Clojurescript library to support node.js, you may remove the `buster-test -e node` bit on the code above.

 ### Add a .travis.yml file to your project

-Next step is to add a `.travis.yml` file to your project, follow the sample given next:
+Next step is to add a `.travis.yml` file to your project:

     language:
       - node_js